 Ruth McDaniel: As an active educator and artist Ruth holds a Master’s Degree, Vocal Performance from Winthrop University, Rock Hill S.C., Bachelor’s Degree, Music Education, Vocal Performance from Converse College, Spartanburg, S.C., and Completion of Kodály Certificate in 1991at Converse College, Spartanburg S.C.
 She has Memberships in NATS (National Association of Teachers of Singing) and Life member of Delta Omicron International Music Fraternity.
-Ruth serves at the Conductor of the Fountain Inn Chorale, Music Director for FIRE’s production of My Son Pinocchio, and Music Director for IGNITE.
-This is her third year on staff.
+This is her fourth year on staff.

 For more detailed information on Cindy's services, you can review her website;